kspi/notifymuch/README.rst

   ``is:unread and is:inbox``.

 mail_client
-  The command to launch the preffered mail client.
+  The command to launch the preferred mail client.
 If empty, the button isn't shown.
 Default is ``gnome-terminal -x mutt -y``.

 recency_interval_hours